A many-body approach to transport in quantum systems: From the transient regime to the stationary state: Transport from the transient to the stationary state

 For outlining the TD-LB formalism, we now focus on analytic solutions to the Kadanoff--Baym equations which, although approximate, provide extensive insights into the quantum dynamics of molecular structures.
 In particular, we focus on the case in which the level width in Eq.~\eqref{eq:width} is replaced with an energy-independent expression

 evaluated at the Fermi energy $\epsilon_{\alpha}^{\text{F}}$, which implies that the level shift $\Lambda_{\alpha,mn}\left(\omega\right)\rightarrow 0$.
-As already mentioned after Eq.~\eqref{eq:width}, this is the wide-band limit approximation (WBLA), and it leads to the localization of the retarded/advanced self-energy components in the time domain:
+As already mentioned after Eq.~\eqref{eq:width}, this is the wide-band approximation (WBA), and it leads to the localization of the retarded/advanced self-energy components in the time domain:

 Here, the time-locality is crucial for solving the equations of motion for the Green's functions.
 In the non-interacting limit, the self-energy kernels appearing inside the collision integrals contain only the embedding part, and this can now be trivially integrated with the help of the delta-function form.
 This makes it possible to obtain a closed and analytic solution for the Green's functions and, consequently, for the time-dependent currents and current correlators.